Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 CCTV is useful because it greatly increases the chances of a burglar being caught in the act, providing evidence that is more likely to lead to conviction than a simple witness statement.

-Having cameras facing the areas of your home that may present potential intruders with an entry point (e.g. the back door) is also very useful from both a practical security and peace of mind standpoint.
+Having spotlight cams facing the areas of your home that may present potential intruders with an entry point (e.g. the back door) is also very useful from both a practical security and peace of mind standpoint.

 CCTV is arguably the single best home security tool we have right now.
-A spotlight or floodlight camera, then, is the perfect blend of light-based security and CCTV.
+A spotlight cam, then, is the perfect blend of light-based security and CCTV.

 Spotlight Cam: Wired or Wireless?